Finova-MIT/learning-commands-KrishangJain/Module 1.md

 ### Intro To Arguments

-Solution: I typed "hello hackers" in the terminal and got the flag.
+Solution: Typed "hello hackers" in the terminal and got the flag.

 Terminal:
 ```bash